OpenLocalizationTestOrg/azure-docs-pr-test.pt-BR/articles/virtual-network/virtual-network-multiple-ip-addresses-cli.md

 Location="westcentralus"
 az group create --name $RgName --location $Location

-# Create a public IP address resource with a static IP address using hello `--allocation-method Static` option.
+# Create a public IP address resource with a static IP address using the `--allocation-method Static` option.
 If you
-# do not specify this option, hello address is allocated dynamically. hello address is assigned toohello resource from a pool
+# do not specify this option, the address is allocated dynamically.
+The address is assigned to the resource from a pool
-# of IP adresses unique tooeach Azure region.
-Download and view hello file from
+# of IP adresses unique to each Azure region.
+Download and view the file from
-# https://www.microsoft.com/en-us/download/details.aspx?id=41653 that lists hello ranges for each region.
+# https://www.microsoft.com/en-us/download/details.aspx?id=41653 that lists the ranges for each region.

 PipName="myPublicIP"